 1. Establish Realistic Expectations

 Create a job description that outlines a cybersecurity role and its responsibilities.
-This gives cybersecurity pros a clear understanding of what to expect if they pursue the role and helps them determine if they can handle the responsibilities associated with it.
+This gives cybersecurity pros a clear understanding of what to expect if they pursue the role and helps them determine if they can handle its responsibilities.

 2. Look Beyond Technical Skills